humbug/phpspec-extensions/README.md

 ```

 This is for illustrative purposes.
 Filters are applied in the order listed
-in the configuration, so technically the FastestFirstFilter would be overridden
+in the configuration, so technically the FastestFirstFilter would be undone
-by the ShuffleFilter for specs above.
+by the ShuffleFilter for specs in the above.
+All filters are applied not replaced.

 This extension is primarily targeted at Humbug, but are reusable/extendable for
 any other purpose.
 Knock yourself out!